World Data Service for Geophysics

 How to Cite

 Always cite the original source when using these data; use the DOI/citation where provided.

 Please contribute paleocean or paleolimnology geosample data to NCEI Paleoclimatology.
 Sediment data from habitat or other environmental research may be contributed via Send2NCEI (S2N).
 If you are a Partner Institution or have questions about contributing other types of marine geology data, please contact .

 Marine geophysical surveys gather data about the shape and subsurface geology of the sea floor.
 Analysis of geological samples (geosamples) collected during these surveys yields additional environmental and paleo-environmental data, and provides "ground truth" for interpretation of geophysical measurements.
 Geophysical and geosample data combine to provide the information needed to understand Earth's seabed environment and subsurface processes.

 Access Marine Geology Data stewarded by NCEI via External Websites

-Marine geology data from the NGDC archive are also offered in other forms on other sites.
+Marine geology data from the archive are also offered in other forms on other sites.